 Recipe FAQs

 It's made from thinly sliced and smoked duck breast.
-Since duck breast is relatively fatty and very flavorful, the result is surprisingly similar to pork bacon, although it's not as fatty.
+Since duck breast is very flavorful and relatively fatty, the result is surprisingly similar to pork bacon, although it's not as fatty.

 You can't.
 Even if you cook it for longer, which I don't recommend because it will become dry and tough, it won't crisp up the way pork bacon does.
 It's simply not fatty enough (though it's definitely fattier than turkey bacon).